i05nagai/memorandum/language/english_speaking.md

     * the crime is believed to have been perpetrated by Taliban
 * deportation
     * the illegal immigrants are facing deportation
+* deport
+    * to force a person to leave a country
+    * the government hopes to deport the criminals
+    * Thousands of illegal immigrants are caught and deported every year.
 * genocide
     * Turkey refuses to acknowledge the Armenian genocide that took place in 1915
 * stationary